tmr08c/tmr08c.github.io/content/blog/2022/08/add-timestamps-to-org-files/index.md

 3. Check if the `create_at` field exists before moving on.
 Since I had created some new files using my new template and was debugging my code as I went, this allowed me to skip files I may have already updated.
 4. Insert the two datetimes after the `title` keyword, matching our new file template above

 I don't know if it was necessary to open the file in another window, but, during development, it was helpful to have the file I was manipulating already open.
-When running this in bulk, neither the `message` nor the other window provided much feedback because files were bring processed so quickly.
+Also, when running this in bulk, neither the `message` nor the other window provided much feedback because files were processed so quickly.

 ### Updating all the files